Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/3e799224-9420-40f1-9954-2e2ffc695200)

 Note the OLED module comes set with a jumper to use I2C address 0x3C (and not 0x3D like Sparkfun's out of stock OLED).
-It works using the Sparkfun Qwicc OLED library driver once the address is changed.
+It works using the Sparkfun Qwiic OLED library driver once the address is changed.
 I had to carefully enlarge the mounting holes a bit in the OLED and add a small spacer to keep pressure off of the glass.
 Be careful, the glass is very thin and it is easy to crack the glass and destroy the OLED if you put pressure on it.

 # Mounting the Parts in a Case

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/cb358408-6615-45a0-9e63-4a8c9b5b8d40)

 View inside the black box case.
 Note the small lithium battery on the right.
-The battery was attached using sticky back velcro.
+The battery was attached using sticky back Velcro.
 It comes with a JST connector that plugs into the ESP32 module.
-The module includes a charger circuit and it will automaticaly charge the small lithuim battery when a USB C cable is attached (and the power switch is on).
+The module includes a charger circuit, and it will automatically charge the small lithium battery when a USB C cable is attached (and the power switch is on).
 The power switch is on the left side of the case.

 # Hardware Assembly
 A short Qwiic cable attaches the sensor board to the processor board.
 You also to solder one jumper wire from UV sensor board INT (interrupt pin) to the processor board IO4 pin as the UV sensor code example uses pin 4 for the interrupt (the sensor sets an interrupt signal when a new value is available - the program will crash without this wire!).
 You will need a short Qwiic cable and a USB C cable (if you don’t have one – one does not come with the processor board).
 Optional Standoffs, nuts and bolts if you want to attach the two boards.
 The female Qwiic cable is used to attach from the sensor board's second Qwiic connector to the pins on the OLED.